Foundations of a Soulmaking Dharma

 • Understanding of emptiness and dependent origination

 We are committed to making this program accessible to all.
-Financial assistance is available to help supplement the program fee.
-Requests for financial assistance can be made during the registration process.
-If accepted into the program, financial assistance of 30%, 40%, or 50% of the program fee can be selected and immediately applied during registration.
-If the need for financial assistance is greater than 50% of the program fee, please indicate what amount of the program fee feels affordable to you, and we will do what we can to accommodate your request.
+Financial assistance is available to offset the program fee if needed.
+When invited to register, you can select financial assistance of 30%, 40%, or 50% off the lowest tier ($450).
+If you require financial assistance greater than 50%, please indicate what amount feels affordable to you, and we will try to accommodate your request.

 We are committed to providing a spiritual home and resource for all on the path to awakening.
 We do our best to ensure that everyone who comes here feels truly welcome, respected, and safe, whatever their age, race, ethnicity, sex (including gender identity and expression), sexual orientation, body type, disability, religion, or political viewpoint.
 We recognize this is ongoing work and invite you to reach out to us at contact@buddhistinquiry.org with suggestions and feedback as to how we can more fully embody our aspiration to be a spiritual home and resource for all.